I-MH/I-MH.github.io/_pages/about.md

 2024-Present
 - Member of the outreach and liaison committee of The International Enviorometrics Society (TIES), 2024-Present.
-- Committee member of the local groups of the Royal Statistical Society (RSS).
+- Committee member of the local groups of the Royal Statistical Society (RSS), 2023-Present
 - Experience on UKRI grant reviews.
 - PhD external examiner.